Waterproof Basement Flooring, Basement Floor Waterproof Options

 No matter where the moisture comes from, it's an important thing to be aware of.
 High and prolonged levels of moisture create an environment in which bacteria and mold can thrive.
 Mold and mildew is of course unsightly to see in the house, but more importantly, it can be dangerous.
 Certain types of molds can cause major health problems if not dealt with right away.

 Overall, basements tend to not have as many ways for air to flow through and dry things out, so moisture gets trapped, particularly underneath flooring.
 Apart from mold and mildew, basement dampness can also cause standing water on floors, deterioration and staining of flooring materials, and general rot and decay.
-That is exactly why it's important to have flooring that will resist and fight against all of these issues.
+That is exactly why it's important to have waterproof basement flooring that will resist and fight against all of these issues.
 The following basement floors for damp areas are designed to do just that.

 1. HiddenLock Slate Floor

-HiddenLock Slate Floor tiles are high-end, commercial quality PVC tiles that have all the class and style of slate.
+HiddenLock Slate Floor tiles are high-end, commercial quality waterproof basement flooring PVC tiles that have all the class and style of slate.
 However, they are far more comfortable, economical and lightweight and are a world easier to install.
 These tiles do well in basements because they are waterproof, durable and resistant to acids and oils.
 Tiles come in three different eye-pleasing earth tones.
 Choose HiddenLock Slate Floor tiles for basement offices, family rooms, entertainment rooms, or any other basement space you desire a high-end aesthetic.

-Basement tiles can be installed with a strong snap-in-place system that presents a seamless floor.
+These waterproof basement flooring tiles can be installed with a strong snap-in-place system that presents a seamless floor.
 Although a dry-lay is all that is required for residential floors, tiles can also be glued down for a more permanent solution.
 Clean tiles with a damp mop, hot water and a general household floor cleaner.
 Expect high-quality, long-lasting moisture resistance with HiddenLock Slate Floor tiles.
 However, if moisture becoming trapped underneath flooring is a worry, then it's best to choose one of the following raised floor tiles.

 2. StayLock Orange Peel